sdonovan001/linear-regression-auto-ml/README.md

 ### Model Serving
 Model serving is the process of making a trained machine learning model accessible for making predictions in a production environment.
 It involves deploying the model, typically behind an API, so that applications or users can interact with it and receive real-time or batch predictions.
 Essentially, it's the bridge between a trained model and its practical application.

 Since we have trained our model in the cloud, the easiest way to expose it as a service is to stand up an AutoML Cloud Endpoint to serve predictions.
-While it may be easy leveraging cloud computing resources cost money... so I will also show you how to serve you model locally on compute resources that you already own.
+While it may be easy... leveraging cloud computing resources cost money... so I will also show you how to serve you model locally on compute resources that you already own.

 * [Model Serving with Cloud Endpoints](/cloud-serving/README.md)
 * [Model Serving Locally with Docker](/local-serving/README.md)